MSc Social Neuroscience

 This course does not confer Graduate Basis for Registration (GBR) with the British Psychological Society (BPS) – if you're seeking to achieve GBR, please consider applying for our MSc Psychology (Conversion) programme.

 If English isn’t your first language you’ll also need IELTS 6.5 with normally no less than 6.0 in any band (or equivalent).
-We also accept a range of other English language qualifications – please visit our English Language Requirements web page for more details.
 Find out more

 Graduates of this course will have a thorough grounding in the neural mechanisms underpinning human social perception, cognition and behaviour.
 On successful completion you’ll possess a range of highly transferable skills, such as oral and written communication, and the management and analysis of complex data sets.